anabeen/Anabeen/README.md

 ### Hi there 👋

+I am Software Engineer.
+I am currently focusing my projects on web and application development.

+Current Projects I am working on:
+- Event Hub: A website where people can see events, create events and join them.  https://github.com/anabeen/EventHub
+- Personal Portfolio: A website that shows all my portfolio. https://anabeen.github.io/Nabeen/

+Future project that I will take:
+- Bot web scrapping information using C#

 <!--
 **anabeen/Anabeen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.